 Feature photo from Instagram: @photographybyjamielea

-You’ll love this podcast episode from This Grit and Grace Life: Stop the Holiday Hustle: Celebrate More, Stress Less – 064!
+Here are some more ways to lower the pressure and enjoy the season: Stop the Holiday Hustle: Celebrate More, Stress Less – 064!